Olivierattali/CLALIT-Demo2/README.md

 ## Why this repo exists

-This is a demo codebase for exercising an AI coding agent's ability to find and close unit test gaps in a realistic, moderately complex module — not a toy `add(a, b)` example, and not a gap whose only cost is engineering pride.
+This is a codebase for exercising an ability to find and close unit test gaps in a realistic, moderately complex module — not a toy `add(a, b)` example, and not a gap whose only cost is engineering pride.